Malone antegrade continence enema

-A Malone antegrade continence enema is a surgical procedure used to create a continent pathway proximal to the anus that facilitates fecal evacuation using enemas.
+A Malone antegrade continence enema (MACE), also known as an appendicostomy or Malone procedure, is a surgical procedure used to create a continent pathway proximal to the anus that facilitates fecal evacuation using enemas.

 Description

 The operation involves connecting the appendix to the abdominal wall and fashioning a valve mechanism that allows catheterization of the appendix, but avoids leakage of stool through it.
+By using the patient’s own appendix for the procedure, doctors can avoid using artificial devices which can be seen and can cause the patient irritation.
 If the appendix was previously removed or is unusable, a neoappendix can be created with a cecal flap.

 Indications

 It is done to treat fecal incontinence unresponsive to treatment with medications.
 It is frequently done with a procedure (Mitrofanoff procedure) to treat urinary incontinence as the two often co-exist, such as in spina bifida.

 Cecostomy tube alternative

 A percutaneous cecostomy tube (C-tube) is an alternative to a MACE.
 It involves the surgical insertion of a catheter into the cecum for the same goal (of performing enemas).
 Percutaneous cecostomy procedures, like MACEs, have been performed laparoscopically.